Maine Car Insurance Laws

 Car Insurance Requirements in Maine

-To operate a vehicle in Maine, you must carry car insurance that meets the state’s minimum requirements.
+To operate a vehicle in Maine, you must carry car insurance that meets the state’s minimum requirements by law.
 It’s important to know that state minimums may not provide the protection you really need to cover your assets in the event of an accident.
 This is simply the minimum that’s legally necessary for a driver to obtain a vehicle registration.

 Liability coverage pays for property damage and bodily injury that others suffer if you’re at fault in an accident.
 This does not cover costs associated with your own property damage or personal injury.
 The state of Maine requires a minimum of: